DATA PROTECTION POLICY

 RESPONSIBILITIES

-Responsibility for this Policy ultimately lies with the BCEGI Lead Director, supported by the Management Team and SHEQ Lead who are responsible for the implementation of the Policy Statement and all associated Management Standards.
-The Management Team – supported by Project Managers – must at all times demonstrate proactive and visible leadership in relation to environmental management and are responsible for communicating BCEGI environmental objectives throughout the organisation, whilst ensuring that effective arrangements are in place at a Project level.
+Responsibility for this Policy ultimately lies with the BCEGI Managing Director, supported by the Operations Director and the rest of the Management Team who are responsible for the implementation of the Policy Statement and all associated Management Standards.
+The Management Team — supported by the Senior SHEQ Manager and Project Managers – must at all times demonstrate proactive and visible leadership in relation to environmental management and are responsible for communicating BCEGI environmental objectives throughout the organisation, whilst ensuring that effective arrangements are in place at a Project level.
 This Policy and associated Management Standards are mandatory across all BCEGI operations and as such all BCEGI Employees and Stakeholders are expected to comply with all related arrangements.

 ARRANGEMENTS

-Arrangements for the management of its environmental aspects are contained within the BCEGI Integrated Management System (IMS), and are made available to all employees, supply chain partners and affected parties.
-This policy is subject to continual review to ensure that it remains relevant to the scope of BCEGI operations and to account for changes in its working practices.
+Arrangements for the management of its environmental aspects are contained within the BCEGI Integrated Management System (IMS), and are made available to all employees, supply ¢hain partners and affected parties.
+BCEGI is committed to continual improvement of the IMS, This policy is subject to continual review to ensure that it remains relevant to the scope of BCEGI operations and to account for changes in its working practices.

 AUTHORISATION